Announcing the Renewable Transformation Challenge 2021 Winner

-Elsevier and the International Solar Energy Society (ISES) are pleased to announce that the Applications to the 2021 Renewable Transformation Challenge are now open.
-Submit your proposal before 15 September 2021.
+Elsevier and the International Solar Energy Society (ISES) are pleased to announce the winner of the Renewable Transformation Challenge 2021 - learn more below!

 About the Challenge